Does Car Insurance Cover Vandalism?

 VANDALISM CLAIMS TIPS

-First, photograph the surrounding area, not just your car.
-Security cameras on nearby buildings or businesses may have captured the incident, which can support your claim if the insurer questions cause of damage.
-Second, if graffiti is involved, don't clean it before filing.
-Let the adjuster see the full scope, then ask whether a detailing service is covered before paying for removal yourself.
+Photograph the surrounding area, not just your car.
+Security cameras on nearby buildings may have captured the incident, which can support your claim if the insurer questions the cause.
+If graffiti is involved, leave it untouched before filing.
+Let the adjuster see the full extent of the damage, then ask whether detailing is covered before paying for removal out of pocket.

 Will a Vandalism Claim Raise Your Rates?